dastonrajapboyev/Houzing/README.md

-# Getting Started with Create React App
+# Getting Started with Webbrain academy

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available on github with [Houzing](https://github.com/dastonrajapboyev/Houzing).

+# can see the DEMO [Houzing](https://github.com/dastonrajapboyev/Houzing).

 ## Available Scripts